themouette/licpro-php-tp/src/4-complete-the-application.markdown

 }
 ```

+This interface should be added to your project (`src/Model/PersistenceInterface.php`).

 It should be a matter of renaming your methods into the `Locations` class.

 ## The Request Class

-You should know that a web application is about converting a request into a
+You should know that a web application is about **converting a request into a
-response.
+response**.
 A client sends a request to a server, and the server returns a
 response.

 In uFramework, there is no `Request` object, and it's quite bad.
 That's why you